SMEWebify/WebErpMesv2/README.md

 <p align="center">I am unprofessional, any improvement discussion would be helpful. :hugs:</p>

 # Instal
-for instal, test or help to devellop follow wiki page : https://github.com/billyboy35/WebErpMesv2/wiki/Installation-Steps
+for test or help to develop follow this link : [wiki page (install to dev)](https://github.com/billyboy35/WebErpMesv2/wiki/Installation-Steps-(for-dev))

+for run to production, follow this link :  [wiki page (install to run)](https://github.com/billyboy35/WebErpMesv2/wiki/Installation-Steps-(for-production))

 # Current progress of the project :building_construction: